onyia314/school/readme.md

 ## School Managenent System
-This school Management system is open source and free for any one. ( Things we do for the love of the community ).
+This school Management system in its initial development stage is open source and free for any one when a stable version is ready. ( Things we do for the love of the community ).

 ## CONTRIBUTE
-This school management software is its initial stage of development, and I'll appreciate your contribution.
+This school management software is in its initial stage of development, and I'll appreciate your contribution.

 Want to contribute?
 Great, thanks a lot , kindly view the [Contribution guideline](https://github.com/onyia314/school/blob/master/CONTRIBUTING.md)